nerdnik/PyCliqueTop_2023/README.md

 - pycliquetop_script_2.py
 - pylciquetop_script_3.py

 These example scripts also include many comments about how to use the PyCliqueTop_2023 functions, so please also read through the example scripts for additional information that may be helpful.
-Further comments about the individual functions are included in the function scripts themselves.
+Further comments about the PyCliqueTop_2023 functions are also included in the function scripts themselves.

 Dependencies: Python3, numpy, scipy, scipy.io, scipy.stats, matplotlib, Ripser